 Cancer prevention for women living with HIV in sub-Saharan Africa

-Maša Davidović, University of Bern
+Maša Davidović, University of Basel

 Cervical Cancer (CC) and Breast Cancer (BC) are the leading causes of cancer-related mortality and morbidity among women in sub-Saharan Africa (SSA).
 HIV positive women are at the greater risk of CC as compared to HIV negative women.
 Early BC detection and CC prevention are major factors in reducing cancer-related mortality.
 To improve CC and BC screening programs and their effectiveness, these interventions need to be comprehensively managed, monitored, and scaled-up.
 Our aim is to develop a standardized monitoring tool for CC screening that will improve outcomes for CC screening programs for women living with HIV in SSA.
 To evaluate effects of BC screening strategies that differ at starting and stopping age and screening intervals on BC morbidity and mortality among HIV positive women living in SSA, and provide evidence-based recommendations for BC screening policies.
 We will conduct literature review, site surveys, consensus process, stakeholder meetings and model analyses to define a data standard with relevant variables and recommendations on CC and BC screening and treatment.
 Expected conclusion: Improved monitoring and evaluation of CC screening programs for women living with HIV and evidence-based scale-up of BC screening programs that effectively reduced cancer-related morbidity and mortality in SSA.